 We hope you are staying safe and well during this challenging time.

 Books educate us, they inspire and comfort us, they entertain us, they bind us together.
-Which is why I created Bookship: Book relationships.
+Which is why I created Bookship: Book relation_ships_.
 There’s never been a better time to be reading, by yourself or with your friends and family.

 With Bookship or not, we hope part of your routine is reading.
 Your library may be a great resource now, depending on where you live.
 We love the Libby app (not all countries, unfortunately), with access to a wealth of free eBooks.